GabeScott/standard-works-vault/General Conference/1987 April - “I Am an Adult Now”.md

 It takes courage to flee from verbal contention.
 When maturity begins to set in, adult lives set in.
 “Let all bitterness, and wrath, and anger, and clamour, and evil speaking, be put away from you, with all malice:

-“And be ye kind one to another, tenderhearted, forgiving one another, even as God for Christ’s sake hath forgiven you” (Eph.
-4:31–32).
+“And be ye kind one to another, tenderhearted, forgiving one another, even as God for Christ’s sake hath forgiven you” ([[Ephesians 4.31|Eph.
+4:31–32]][[Ephesians 4.32|]]).
 It is alarming how many older people go through life without ever becoming real adults.

 For many years I have had a very vivid picture in my mind of Jesus Christ standing before Pilate.
 While Jesus stood in front of an angry mob, who sneered and condemned, Pilate tried to get Him to respond and retaliate.
 He tried to get Him to declare himself a king.
 Jesus was silent.
 His life was his sermon.
 He was perfect in character, a worthy son, the Only Begotten of the Father.
 His maturity, if you please, would speak for itself.